9. Impedance and Phase Angle

 - Observe the effects of different impedances on the values of XL − XC and Z.

-- Observe the effects of different impedances on θ, the angle the black line makes with the horizontal (in radians).
+- Observe the effects of different impedances on θ, the angle the red "result" line makes with the horizontal (in radians).

-- Consider the graphs of voltage and current on the right of the interactive.
+- Consider the graphs of voltage and current in the interactive.
 Observe the amount of lag or lead as you change the sliders.

 - What have you learned from playing with this interactive?